erizov/Professor/semester_7/lecture_41_llm_advanced/llm_quantization/README.md

 ### Comprehension

 1. Can you explain how Large language system Quantization works in your own words?
-2. What is the key insight or technique that makes Larstructframeworkge system Quantization efficient?
+2. What is the key insight or technique that makes Larstructframeworkarchitecturetem Quantization efficient?

 ### Analysis